-- Flow.
+• Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the department, which may require the submittal of an operating permit modification.

+• Biochemical Oxygen Demand (BODs).
 Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
+Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters.
+Facility has upgraded from a three-cell aerated lagoon system to a complete-mix lagoon with NitrOx MBBR for ammonia treatment.

+• Total Suspended Solids (TSS).
+This permit establishes new effluent TSS limits for the operating permit: 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average.
+Facility has upgraded from a three-cell aerated lagoon system to a complete-mix lagoon with NitrOx MBBR for ammonia treatment and no longer qualifies for "Equivalent to Secondary" limits for TSS as per 10 CSR 20-7.015, since the WWTF no longer functions as a typical aerated lagoon.

-Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters. - Total Suspended Solids (TSS).
-Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
-Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters. - Escherichia coli (E. coli).
-Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
+• Escherichia coli (E. coli).
+Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 - October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
 An effluent limit for both monthly average and weekly average is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
 Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL.